spaktok/selfgram-app/README.md

 # selfgram-app
-SELFGRAM - The revolutionary social media app that surpasses TikTok and Snapchat with advanced features and fair economy
+SELFGRAM - The revolutionary social media app that surpasses advanced features and fair economy